XpiritCommunityEvents/HOL/migration.md

 Now we want to try to create some migrations of the Azure DevOps project that you can find in the Xpirit Repository (dev.azure.com/xpirit).
 The Team project name we can use for this excersise is **TailWindTraders**

-> note: please feel free to use your own azure devops projects, the lab is more step by step prepared, feel free to go of script!
+> note: please feel free to use your own Azure Devops projects, the lab is more step by step prepared, feel free to go of script here!

 Now goto the folder **valet** on your local repo in your codespaces IDE.
-In this folder you find the valet scripts.
+In this folder you find the Valet scripts.
 We already put them on the development environment, this is a step you ave to take when you do this in the future on your own development environment.
 You can find this script in the valet/customer repo that you should have access to.

 Try to run this script.

-if it fails with a security message, it is possible the file is not executable.
+If it fails with a security message, it is possible the file is not executable.
 For this run the command:
 > chmod +x valet
 This should mark it as executable on your local dev container.